Rosalina1309/Vitality-Hub/server/README.md

 - Get data for recipes and exercises tables

-  - Go to app/models/exercise.rb
-  - Comment out the id
-  - Run 'rake scrape_exercises scrape_recipes' on terminal
+  - Run 'rake exercises:scrape' 'rake recipes:scrape' on terminal
-  - Uncomment the id on exercise.rb

 - How to run the test suite